LGN520/farreach-public/docs/ycsb-implementation.md

 		* Place all command-line parameters related with InswitchCache into GlobalConfig -> only use GlobalConfig in subthreads
 	+ Set seed = threadid in random generator for each logical client in YCSB -> test keydump results
 	+ Huancheng
-		* TODO: Use inswitchcachecore.Key/Value in farreach and keydump
 		* TODO: Re-implement sendpkt client/server and rulemap client/server
 		* TODO: Implement rulemapclient in TerminatorThread to notify rulemap switching during each period
+	+ Try individual jar

+- 10.5
+	+ Huancheng
+		* TODO: Disaggregate JAVA-based lib for YCSB
+		* TODO: Use inswitchcachecore.Key/Value in farreach and keydump
 		* TODO: Encapsulate an individual class for GET/PUT/DEL/SCAN of FarreachClient (NOT need InetAddress of ip and svraddr of udprecvfrom)
-	+ TODO: Try individual jar

-- 10.5
 	+ TODO: Add preparefinish_client in prebenchmark of farreach
 	+ Debug keydump module to get keydump results
 		* Use JNI-based socket for farreach -> TODO: test and evaluate overhead